kquewvin/144_group_project/README.md

 # EV Charging Station Finder

-This is a React app that helps users find nearby EV charging stations.
+In 2022, the transportation sector contributed to one-third of total greenhouse gas emissions in the United States alone.
+In efforts to help decarbonize the transportation sector and reduce overall carbon emissions, we developed an app that would help drivers locate EV charging stations near your specified location.

 ## Features

 - Search by location or use current location
-- Map view for each station
+- Google Map view for each station

 ## Tech Stack